 Send us notification in writing that she would like to arrange a medical transfer.
-Make sure to include the teacher and candidate names, the grade and date of the exam and which session they would like to transfer to.
+Make sure to include the teacher and candidate names, the grade and date of the exam, and which session they would like to transfer to.
 Once this and the medical certificate is received we will transfer your candidate to the appropriate session.
-If you cannot get this to us in writing straight away, please phone the office to let them know.
+If you cannot get this to us in writing straight away, please phone the office to let us know.
 (Note medical transfers require a medical certificate)

 - Will I receive a refund if my candidates withdraw from their exams?